Golapi Ekhon Bilatey

 Golapi Ekhon Bilatey is a 2010 Bangladeshi film written and directed by Amjad Hussain.
 It stars Mithun Chakraborty, Moushumi, Shabnur, Ferdous Ahmed, Prabir Mitra and Ahmed Sharif.
-Amjad Hussain directed two other films before, Golapi Ekhon Traine (1978), Golapi Ekhon Dhaka e (1995) and they are not the prequel of this film.
+Amjad Hussain directed two other films before, Golapi Ekhon Traine (1978), Golapi Ekhon Dhaka e (1995) but they are not the prequel of this film.
 The filming of Golapi Ekhon Bilatey began in May 2006 and it was released on 29 January 2010 in Bangladesh.

 Snippets

 The film was shot at the below mentioned locations: